raspberrypilearning/hair-today/en/step_5.md

     <img src="" id="hair-image">
 </div>
 ```

+Where you see the code `src=""` you need to add the name of the picture you want to display in between the quotes.

 + Add the file name of your face image between the quotes of the first image tag